markmiro/ghost-tabs-chrome-extension/README.md

 TODO:

+- If multiple favicon <link /> items in head, then find the one that the browser is going to use.
+This will also depend on the `devicePixelRatio`.
 - Replace default.ico with the earth icon that Chrome uses
+- Remove all rules (for debugging)
+- Button to reload all tabs (to allow it to start being used).
+Or maybe iterate over each one
 - Inject content script into each pagee
   - It runs a countdown timer every time page becomes inactive
   - It updates the favicon using the favicon from the background.js web worker